jrief/django-angular/docs/resolve-dependencies.rst

 	    ('node_modules', os.path.join(PROJECT_ROOT, 'node_modules')),
 	)

-we can access external assets, such as
+with this additional static files directory, we now can access external assets, such as

 .. code-block:: html